From university to a startup

 In this step, I also had to challenge my perception of myself, as sometimes it’s good to know that even though you prefer a certain thing, it could perhaps be beneficial to challenge yourself and learn to work in other environments than what is preferred.

-Some of the value I saw in being in a startup is you get a lot of responsibility from the get-go.
-An example was that I from day one got assigned to create a knowledge base for our software and I had a month to deliver the finished product.
-From day one I didn’t know the software well enough to create content for the platform.
-I, therefore, had to make a strategy for how to create the knowledge base, how to structure it and be good at writing everything down whenever I would learn something new about the software.
+Some of the value I saw in being in a startup is that you get responsibility from the get-go.
+An example was that I, from day one, got assigned to create a knowledge base for our software, and I had a month to deliver the finished product.
+From day one, I didn’t know the software well enough to create content for the platform.
+I, therefore, had to make a strategy for how to create the knowledge base, how to structure it, and be good at writing everything down whenever I would learn something new about the software.

-In the above example, I had to be independent in my work approach, be able to execute and prioritize how and when to execute to be able to make the deadline.
-Being able to get from a to b and figure out how to get there is an important competency in any business, as you will need to create a plan for the project and stick to it and that takes structure.
-Being a good executer is also important, I didn’t wait around for someone to tell me how to do the task, I dived right in and continuously evaluated what I had done, what needed to be done and what could be improved but had a lower priority.
+In the above example, I had to be independent in my work approach, be able to execute and prioritize how and when to execute in order to be able to make the deadline.
+Being able to get from a to b and figure out how to get there is an important competence in any business, as you need to create a plan for the project and stick to it and that takes structure.
+Being a good executor is also necessary, I didn’t wait around for someone to tell me how to do the task, I dived right in and continuously evaluated what I had done, what needed to get done and what could be improved but had a lower priority.

-My above example can sound stressful to some, as some like to have their hand held a bit more in the beginning phases of starting in job and that’s perfectly fine, as you have to respect how you learn the most otherwise there’s a chance that you will not learn anything from the job and you will end up being frustrated.
+My above example can sound stressful to some, as some like to have their handheld a bit more in the beginning phases of starting in job, and that’s perfectly fine, as you have to respect how you learn the most, otherwise there’s a chance that you won’t learn anything from the job and end up being frustrated.

 One tip I have, if you want to work in a startup, is to be critical of its business model.
-When working for a startup there’s a lot of uncertainty and it’s important that you consider the strategy for scaling the business to be sustainable and ask the relevant stakeholders in the startup about their strategies.
-If the startup is uncertain or doesn’t have a clear business plan, then there’s a chance that if you jump on board you might not have a job for such a long time.
+When working for a startup, there are many uncertainties, and you must consider the strategy for scaling the business to be sustainable and ask the relevant stakeholders in the startup about their strategies.
+If the startup is uncertain or doesn’t have a clear business plan, then there’s a chance that if you jump on board, you might not have a job for such a long time.

 What do I want to work with?

-I knew I wanted to work with chatbots, as I thought the user had been neglected in the development in the technology, which is also why I chose to write about it in my thesis, so I had the knowledge to offer and I had a clear vision for the technology’s development.
+I knew I wanted to work with chatbots, as I thought the users are often neglected in the development in the technology, which is also why I chose to write about it in my thesis, so I had the knowledge to offer, and I had a clear vision for the technology’s development.

-Sometimes understanding that getting the foot in the door at a company and prove your worth to then get the dream position, can also be an approach.
-The worst thing you could do is to feel like you are wasting time in a position because it’s not what you thought you would end up with.
-All experience when coming out of university is a positive experience, especially if the alternative is unemployment, as you will also learn things about yourself and what makes you excited to go to work in the morning and what perhaps makes you snooze an extra couple times before getting up.
+Sometimes it’s necessary to understand that getting your foot in the door at a company and proving your worth, can also be an approach to get the dream position.
+The worst thing you could do is to feel like you are wasting time in a position because it’s not what you thought you would end up in.
+All experience when coming out of university is a positive experience, especially if the alternative is unemployment, as you learn things about yourself and what makes you excited to go to work in the morning and what perhaps makes you snooze an extra couple times before getting up.

 I would argue the above three points are some of the most important things to consider when going from university to a full-time position.
 Everything else is just a surplus.